soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-ti.md

 - MET150
 - MOE150
 ms.assetid: 32405da5-bee1-4a4b-82e5-8399df94c512
-description: "Find out how Office 365 Threat Intelligence can help ﻿you research threats against your organization, respond to malware, phishing, and other attacks that Office 365 has detected on your behalf, and search for threat indicators.
-Threat Intelligence is built in to Office 365 E5 as a Security and Compliance system offering."
+description: "Find out how threat intelligence capabilities in Advanced Threat Protection can help you research threats against your organization, respond to malware, phishing, and other attacks that Office 365 has detected on your behalf, and search for threat indicators."
 ---

 # Office 365 Threat Intelligence

-Office 365 Threat Intelligence helps security analysts and administrators protect their organization's Office 365 users by:
+Threat intelligence capabilities in Office 365 Advanced Threat Protection help security analysts and administrators protect their organization's Office 365 users by:

 1. Making it easy to identify, monitor and understand attacks